sunrisershockey/sunrisershockey.github.io/index.md

 Welcome to the official homepage of the Stavanger Sunrisers hockey team.
 We are an independent senior level hockey team playing in Stavanger, Norway.

 ## How we play
 We welcome all players of all skill levels and gender, however all players must have full hockey equipment and have paid their annual fee or their drop in fee of 50nok / session.
 Our ice times consist of a pickup game between two evenly matched teams.
 All players to carry either a black or white practice jersey.
-We play without any form of body contact and slap shots.
+We play without any form of body contact and rising shots.
 Players are to be in control of their actions at all times.

 ## Yearly fee
 Our yearly fee is paid in full towards our treasurer Jamie Haynes.